wbandabarragan/ISYA_2025/ISYA_2025/info/practical-information.md

 See location: https://goo.gl/maps/XbB5P739rvPBCJCv7

-- Ther is going to be a bus from Quito to the Yachay Tech Campus on Sunday (6th of July) at 3pm.
+- There is going to be a bus from Quito to the Yachay Tech Campus on Sunday (6th of July) at 3pm.
 - The meeting point for the bus is: Calle Alfredo Mena Camaño e  Isabel la Católica, Quito (Google map pin: https://maps.app.goo.gl/uxHGVCK4fV6Fhs9dA ).
 The meeting point is in front of the Universidad Politécnica Salesiana.
 - The bus ride from Quito to the Yachay Tech campus takes approximately 3 hours.